tencent cloud

 Involved queries:

-Key information of operation: Creation Time, creator, experiment ID, running state, running ID, Training Duration, dataset, tag, code file, register model.
+Key information of operation: creation time, creator, experiment ID, running state, running ID, running time, dataset, tag, code, Base Model, registered model.

 Hyperparameters Configuration: model hyperparameters in the training process, such as weight in this example.